fleetdm/fleet/handbook/company/ceo.md

 ## Team

-The 🦿 Remote department (g-remote) (also known as the "CEO support team"), is made up of these people:
+The 🦿 CEO support team is made up of these people:

 | Contributor                                    | Role